Robobc/Incident-Management-supported-by-LLMs/README.md

 ## Overview

-The notebook explores the application of LLMs, specifically OpenAI's GPT models, to enhance various aspects of incident management:
+The notebook explores the application of LLMs, specifically Claude models, to enhance various aspects of incident management:

 - Incident classification
 - Root cause analysis